dvcoders/intro-git/workshop/README.md

 If you need help, there are mentors around the room ready to help you

 ##### - Pulling Dev B's Additions
-Your turn Dev A. So your friend and made a commit to your repo, awesome!
+Your turn Dev A.

+So your friend and made a commit to your repo, awesome!

 But how do you get those changes onto your local repository?
 With **pulling**.
 Pulling is simply the opposite of pushing (duh!) - it means there are things on the remote you don't have which you want, so you **pull them down to your computer**.

-Here's visualization:
+Here's visualization...

 ![](https://illustrated-git.readthedocs.org/en/latest/_images/git-flows.svg)